The arc of all media

 We can see how the conception of an omnipotent, omnipresent and invisible God is coeval with it.
 We can understand why a powerful leader would want to expel or eradicate those who possess this potent new tech, especially of they were slaves: there’s lots of them and they have an ax to grind with Pharaoh’s rule.
 We can understand why slaves attribute to it mythologies of redemption, revelation, and revolution.
 That it coincides with the best evidence we have for the actual historic origins of this new technology of the alphabet lends force to the argument.

-As such, the origin of the alphabet becomes a model for understanding other moments in history that were wrought by sudden eruptions and deployment of disruptive technologies, especially technologies of communication, since they inevitably bring a new ethos, new cognitive tools, new arts, new epistemologies, and new gods.
+As such, the origin of the alphabet becomes a model for other moments in history that were wrought by sudden eruptions and deployment of disruptive technologies, especially technologies of communication, since they inevitably bring a new ethos, new cognitive tools, new arts, new epistemologies, and new gods.
+Telegraph, telephone, radio, television, the Internet – all were born amid prophesies for their transformation of civilization and even the invention or summoning of new gods.

-This would be science fiction speculation or an interesting theory by a harebrained nutball if its poignance were not so sharp today.
+This would be science fiction speculation or an interesting theory by a harebrained nutball if it didn’t seem so imminent today.
 Hundreds of parallel research projects are engaged in getting computers to hook directly into and “read” brains, either to record and decipher what is being experienced in the brain or to enable humans to control various devices with their “thoughts.”
-Others are involved in getting that reading into a format that can then be transmitted to other brains, brain-to-computer-to-brain communication, or technologically-mediated telepathy.
+Others are involved in getting that reading into a format that can then be transmitted to other brains, brain-to-computer-to-brain communication, or what I’ve been calling technologically-mediated telepathy (TMT).
 On June 30, 2015, no less a prophet than Mark Zuckerberg announced that he envisions the future of Facebook as enabling people to read each others’ minds, a natural enough goal for a technology devised to help people share intimacies.